machal/cssmine-content/fallback-strategie-css3.md

 -   In older browsers, the key thing is the availability of the main content, not following the graphic design to the letter.

--   Linear dislpay is better than a broken site layout.
+-   Linear display is better than a broken site layout.

 4. Polyfills
 ------------